dipiash/eslint-plugin-nimbus-clean/README.md

     }
     ```

-2. If you don't have a `.prettierrc` config, please add it
+2. If you don't have a `.prettierrc` config, please add it:

     ```prettier
     {